Student Affairs and Outreach

 Mental Health and Wellness 101: Increase your mental health literacy, how our mental health is connected to coping and resiliency, and how to reach out for support when needed.
 You will increase your comfort and confidence in talking about mental health and how to promote positive mental health within yourself.

-• Length of time: 60 mins
+• Length of time: 60 mins (lengths can vary)

 • Cost: Free for students

-• Format: virtual or in person
+• Format: virtual or in-person

-Identifying and Responding to Students in Crisis: This workshop helps faculty and staff recognize students who may be struggling or in distress, how to respond to students in distress, and refer them to support services on or off campus.
+Identifying and Responding to Students in Crisis: This workshop helps faculty and staff recognize students who may be struggling or in distress, how to respond to students in distress and refer them to support services on or off campus.

-• Length of time: 1-2 hours
+• Length of time: 1-2 hours (lengths can vary)

 • Cost: Free

-• Format: virtual or in person
+• Format: virtual or in-person

 Everything DiSC®: A personal development learning experience that measures preferences and tendencies based on the DiSC® model.
 This simple yet powerful model describes four basic styles: D, i, S, and C, and serves as the foundation for the Everything DiSC Application Suite.
 Participants receive personalized insights that deepen their understanding of self and others, making workplace interactions more enjoyable and effective.